 How To Guide: Create An Internal/External (IIEE) Analysis With StreetLight InSight

-This tutorial will show you how to easily create an Internal/External (IIEE) analysis using StreetLight InSight.
-This type of analysis allows you to calculate the share of trips which touch a Zone that are fully internal (II), fully external (EE), inbound (EI) or outbound (IE).
+This tutorial shows how to easily create an Internal/External (IIEE) analysis using StreetLight InSight.
+This type of analysis allows you to calculate the share of trips in a Zone that are fully internal (II), fully external (EE), inbound (EI), or outbound (IE).

 This tutorial contains supporting files.
 Please click here to download them.

 1a.
 Create the first Zone Set one of two ways; by uploading a shapefile or by drawing the Zones.
 No matter how you choose to create your Zones, you will ultimately have two Zone Sets: one with pass-through gateways, and one containing the city or area of interest that is designated as not pass-through.

 1b.
 In this tutorial, we will first create the Zone Set that is not marked as pass-through, by uploading a shapefile of the area of interest.
 If a shapefile is not available, you can draw polygons within StreetLight InSight.
 During upload, when mapping the fields in your shapefile to StreetLight InSight, choose “Always No” under “Zone is Pass Through”.
 Name the Zone Set “Parsippany” and click continue.